leke-lyu/Recipes/README.md

 ### Description

-This script used RSQLite to build a local database indexing the metadata of all SARS-CoV-2 samples in GISAID.
-To use this script, the user needs to indicate the path to the `metadataFolder`.
-The `meta.db` is the expected result.
+This script was designed to generate sample list.
+The `seq.list` is a guide file to download samples from [GISAID](https://gisaid.org).To run this script, 11 argument must be supplied.

 ### Usage